20 Ways to Get Your Kids to Speak Chinese

 19. Show your child why speaking Chinese is important

-Maybe you’ve been in a similar situation, where you weren’t able to connect with someone who needed you, such as a relative.
+Maybe you’ve been in a similar situation where you couldn’t connect with someone who needed you, such as a relative.
 These are important examples that we should share with our children.

 20. Travel if you can

 Of course, traveling is probably the most effective way to get kids to speak Chinese.
-If you have the chance, plan a trip to China, Hong Kong, Taiwan, Singapore, Malaysia and other areas with native Chinese speakers.
+If you can, plan a trip to China, Hong Kong, Taiwan, Singapore, Malaysia, and other areas with native Chinese speakers.

-However, traveling to Asia is not an affordable or realistic option for many families.
+However, traveling is not affordable or practical for many families.
 We need to work with our everyday resources.
 The aforementioned suggestions can teach kids how to talk in Chinese at home.

 21. Give yourself grace

-Like many parents, when I’m tired, I forget how to speak Chinese, and my native language, English, just flows out.
-I hope that it’s reassuring to know that this is common for most families, regardless of fluency.
+Like many parents, when I’m tired, I forget how to speak Chinese, and my native language, English, flows out.
+I hope it’s reassuring to know this is common for most families, regardless of fluency.

 Rona Luo, bilingual mother and acupuncturist, offers sound advice from her experience:

-The less I push myself, and the more I pay attention to my own needs, the more I am able to carry on speaking my non-dominant language!”
+The less I push myself and the more I pay attention to my own needs, the more I can carry on speaking my non-dominant language!”

 Which strategies help your kids talk in Chinese?

-If you’re feeling stuck, I truly hope that these ideas can help your family!
-To spread bilingual encouragement, share this post with friends, caregivers, and teachers.
+If you’re stuck, I hope these ideas can help your family!
+Share this post with friends, caregivers, and teachers to spread bilingual encouragement.

 A heat-felt thank you for all the wonderful and practical advice that you’ve given in this article on how to encourage our children on speaking Chinese!